Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Unless the Department of Justice has been notified of a pending action to recover on the bond, the Department will return the bond 3 years from the date of issuance of the certificate of title or on the date of surrender of the valid certificate of title to the Department if the vehicle is no longer registered in Montana, whichever comes first.
+Unless the Department of Justice has been notified of a pending action to recover on the bond, the Department will return the bond three years from the date of issuance of the certificate of title or on the date of surrender of the valid certificate of title to the Department if the vehicle is no longer registered in Montana, whichever comes first.

-The year, make, model and vehicle identification number or motorcycle engine number must be stated on the bond form.
+The year, make, model, and vehicle identification number or motorcycle engine number must be stated on the bond form.

 How to obtain a certificate of title in Montana